Below is KeyPair’s best effort to track the timeline for the new OpenSSL 3.0 FIPS 140-2 module. Links are provided for additional details.

 – Validation of the FIPS module begins.

-– OpenSSL 3.0 FIPS Module receives a FIPS certificate?
+– OpenSSL 3.0 FIPS Module receives a FIPS 140-2 certificate.
 (This is KeyPair’s best guess at the timeframe when the FIPS certificate will be posted.)

-A3: We do not know of any validations for a FIPS 140-2 module that will work with OpenSSL 1.1.1.
-We do know that the OpenSSL Project has no plans to develop a FIPS module for OpenSSL 1.1.1.
-The next FIPS module will be for OpenSSL 3.0.
+A2: Canonical FIPS 140-2 Cert. #3622 works with OpenSSL 1.1.1.
+The OpenSSL Project has no plans to develop a FIPS module for OpenSSL 1.1.1.
+The next FIPS module from the OpenSSL Team will be for OpenSSL 3.0.

-A5: Since the OpenSSL FIPS Object Module uses version 2.0, the OpenSSL version will jump to 3.0 to avoid confusion.
+A3: Since the historical OpenSSL FIPS Object Modules use version 2.0, the OpenSSL version will jump to 3.0 to avoid confusion.